Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 19.58.12 UTC
+- WIB: Selasa, 26 Agustus 2025 20.39.04 UTC
-- WITA: Selasa, 26 Agustus 2025 20.58.12 UTC
+- WITA: Selasa, 26 Agustus 2025 21.39.04 UTC
-- WIT: Selasa, 26 Agustus 2025 21.58.12 UTC
+- WIT: Selasa, 26 Agustus 2025 22.39.04 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: technology
+Kategori: inspirational